 If the above discussed barriers to the three requirements for getting market share to flow to the highest-value options are minimized, the healthcare system will naturally and continuously evolve toward higher value because it will motivate providers and insurers to perform their jobs in value-maximizing ways.
 Government interventions may still be considered for areas where natural incentives will not motivate those parties to do all the jobs we want them to do (particularly in the area of equitable access), but the “healthcare market” will start functioning to benefit patients and what they value.

-This concludes the big-picture explanation of this framework.
+This concludes the big-picture explanation of this Healthcare Incentives Framework.
 In other words, we have now discussed all the ingredients that need to go into an optimal from-scratch healthcare system.
-In Part 7, we will solidify the implications of this framework by imagining up a few examples of different types of healthcare systems with this framework implemented to show how all those ingredients can come together.
+In Part 7, we will solidify the implications of this framework by imagining up a few examples of different types of healthcare systems with the Healthcare Incentives Framework implemented to show how all those ingredients can come together.